 - Install on compacted ground leveled with a layer of sand or pea gravel. - Place near electric service to house. - Place near fuel source. - Orient so that prevailing winds carry exhaust away from occupied areas. - Before installing, call for local utilities to mark the location of buried utility services (electric, gas, telephone, etc.). - For natural gas installations, verify that the existing meter supplies gas at adequate pressure and flow rate.
-At full load, the genset alone requires 239,000 BTU/hr.
+At full load, the genset requires 239,000 BTU/hr.
 If you use natural gas for any other purpose, you must consider the total of the genset and household use.
 For example, a typical installation at a residence with other gas appliances would need a 420,000 BTU meter.
+This would require 659,000 BTU/hr. capability for a typical household.